 You have inherited a house, now what?
-After you inherit a home, a lot of times the hard work begins.
-You may want to keep the house, or you may not be too thrilled about having a new property to maintain, pay taxes on or to clean out.
+You may want to keep the house, or you may want to sell the house.
+And many times, there are things to resolve like probate, house repairs, house payments, upkeep and more.
+Is there a family member or tenant in the house?
 Are you thinking about hiring a handyman, a yard care person or an estate sale company?
 Do you want some advice on where to donate items or do you have questions about how to sell an inherited property?
-We want to be helpful.

-Some people want to rent the house they have inherited, some people will want to fix up the house themselves to sell, some people want to keep the house they have inherited so a family member can live in the house, and some people have decided, or are in the process of deciding, to sell their inherited house.
-All of these situations often times involve siblings, or other heirs to the estate, to work together to make the best decision about the inherited house.
+Some people want to rent the house when they have inherited a house, some people will want to fix up the house themselves to sell, some people want to keep the house they have inherited so a family member can live in the house, and some people have decided, or are in the process of deciding, should they list the house or sell their inherited house to an investor for a fast sale.
+All of these situations often times involve siblings or other heirs to the estate that need to work together to make the best decision about the inherited house.

 Keeping an inherited house will have its own challenges to get through like how to pay for repairs and how to pay out the heirs that want to sell the house.
 Even though selling a house when the owner has passed on is a little complicated, you can still sell such a house without experiencing many problems.
 The decision to keep the inherited house or to sell a house you inherited can be daunting.

-The following information will help you with any questions you may have.
-You can reach out to us at 801-382-9199 anytime with your questions.
-You can see there is lots to think about when you have inherited a house.
+The following information will help you with any questions you may have, and you can call or text Gary at (801) 382-9199 anytime with your questions.
+You will see there is a lot to think about when you have inherited a house.

-Should We Keep or Sell an Inherited House?
+Should You Keep or Sell an Inherited House?

 Keep the House